 In another experiment, I built two small bed factories with different layout plans to see which sells more.
 Here are the two layouts.

-These two factories are at full capacity and their manufacture and sales workers are all at level 9.
+These two factories are at full capacity, and their manufacturing and sales workers are all at level nine.
 Here are one month's sales numbers (last month's revenue divided by sales price).